 Closing date: 31 January | Value: R100,000 | Tenure: One year (renewable depending on satisfactory progress)

-9. Beric Croome Postgraduate Tax Law Scholarship - Generous financial support from Dr Beric Croome, an Advocate of the High Court and qualified CA who completed a PhD in Tax law in this Faculty in 2008, has enabled the establishment of a fund from which an annual scholarship of R10 000 will be awarded to a student undertaking postgraduate tax law studies.
+9. Beric Croome Postgraduate Tax Law Scholarship - Generous financial support from Dr Beric Croome, an Advocate of the High Court and qualified CA who completed a PhD in Tax law in this Faculty in 2008, has enabled the establishment of a scholarship fund which has since been boosted in Dr Croome's memory by contributions in his name from family, friends and colleagues.
+From this endowment an annual scholarship of R10 000 will be awarded to a student undertaking postgraduate tax law studies.

 10. The Linklaters African International Scholarship - for UCT Law students from elsewhere on the continent, this is a new scholarship from Linklaters.
 LLM students are eligible to apply for 2020 funding.
 The application form is available for download and must be submitted to Maurice Jacobs.
 Closing date: 31 January 2020.
 No late applications will be considered.